This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 Input layers are determined within an expression, rather than as an input parameter.

-A query can be built using Add Expression.
-Multiple expressions, including a combination of spatial and attribute queries can be added.
+You can build a query using Add Expression.
+You can add multiple expressions, including a combination of spatial and attribute queries.
 The features or portions of features from the input layer that satisfy the expression will be written to the result layer.
+However, all expressions must relate back to the same target layer.

 - is not